ludens-reklamebyra/react-crisscross/README.md

 };
 ```

-## Local development
+---

-All the instructions to local development in React crisscross will use `Yarn` as package manager, but note
+## Development

-that you can use `npm` instead.
+Although all instructions for development in React Crisscross use [yarn](https://yarnpkg.com/lang/en/) as package manager, [npm](https://www.npmjs.com/) can also be used.

 ### Install